Building a diverse workforce

 Your resume will be held on our Temporary Employment Register for six months after which you will need to resubmit your information.

-To find out more about job opportunties at DMP please go to Job search and apply.
+To find out more about job opportunties at the department, please go to Job search and apply.

 Reconciliation Action Plan